iamdevonbutler/brahma/docs/commands/remote.md

 @note
 the server config is tested on "Ubuntu 16" - and although the OS version can be changed, do so at your own risk.

+make a commit hash - make sure we cant' update when everything is up to date.

+todo - terminal progress when doing adding a remote. log the steps its doing then show progress.